romychs/gotk3/README.md

-not just add another API functions, but came from the other side - create [good application example](https://github.com/d2r2/gotk3/tree/master/examples/cool_app) written in go, which demostrate modern GTK+ features (as well as old-style one) and in addition provide out-of-the-box code patterns.
+not just add another API functions, but came from the other side - create [good application example](https://github.com/d2r2/gotk3/tree/master/examples/cool_app) written in go, which demostrate modern GTK+ features (as well as old-style one) and in addition provide out-of-the-box code patterns to compose quickly GTK+3 application.

-As a results a lot of refactoring was done with original code, to create on the top example application CoolApp, which contains many ready to use code samples to build go-application with modern GTK+3 GUI.
+As a results a lot of refactoring was done with original code, to create on the top example application Cool App, which contains many ready to use code samples to build go-application with modern GTK+3 GUI.

 Short list of changes made: